Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Introduction

-Exoplanet demographics suggests that the most abundant planets are super-Earths and mini-Neptunes \citep{WinnFabrycky2015}, less massive than the detectable planet mass in protoplanetary discs mentioned above.
-Furthermore, from a theoretical perspective, it is challenging to form giant planets before the protoplanetary disc dissipates.
-Most planets remain in the super-Earth/mini-Neptune mass regime, since the Kelvin-Helmholtz (KH) contraction phase before the run-away accretion to form giants is the bottleneck in the core-accretion model and this phase could be longer than the disc's life time \citep{Pollack1996}.
+Exoplanet demographics suggests that the most abundant planets are super-Earths and mini-Neptunes \citep{WinnFabrycky2015}, less massive than the detectable planets in protoplanetary discs mentioned above.
+Furthermore, from a theoretical perspective, many planets will remain in the super-Earth/mini-Neptune mass regime even after the protoplanetary discs dissipate, since the Kelvin-Helmholtz (KH) contraction phase preceding the run-away accretion phase is the bottleneck of giant planet formation and this phase could be longer than the disc's life time \citep{Pollack1996}.
+This phase is long since the planet needs to cool to grow.
 In the traditional core-accretion model, the critical core mass, above which the planet can undergo run-away accretion within the disc's lifetime, is $\sim$10 $M_{\oplus}$ \citep{Mizuno1980,Stevenson1982}.
-The planet with a lower core mass will remain to have an envelope that is less massive than the core during the disc's lifetime.
 This critical core mass can change depending on the local disc condition (e.g. distance to the star, surface density, disc temperature, \citealt{Piso2014,Lee2014}), and the detailed physical processes around the core (e.g. \citealt{Brouwers2020}).
-Nevertheless, the KH phase is essential since the planet needs to cool to grow.

 Thus, both observations and theory suggest that there should be a large population of low-mass planets (less than the Neptune mass) embedded in protoplanetary discs.
 Probing such population could be the key to understanding planet formation.
-If we can constrain the planet population during this phase and compare it with the population of more massive planets (e.g. giant planets in discs), we can potentially reconstruct the planet evolutionary history.
-This is similar to constraining protostellar history using the relative number of Young Stellar Objects (YSOs) in Class0/I and II phases \citep{Kenyon1990}.
+If we can constrain the protoplanet population during this phase and compare it with the population of more massive planets (e.g. giant planets in discs), we can potentially reconstruct the planet evolutionary history.
+This is similar to constraining protostellar history using the relative number of Young Stellar Objects (YSOs) in the embedded Class0/I phase with those in the Class II phase \citep{Kenyon1990}.

 However, it is extremely challenging to detect such low-mass planets since they may not be able to generate obvious disc features.
-The mass of these planets ($\lesssim$10 $M_{\oplus}$) is a fraction of the disc's thermal mass (especially at the outer disc),
+The mass of these planets ($\lesssim$10 $M_{\oplus}$) is lower than the disc's thermal mass (especially at the outer disc),

 where $a_p$ is the planet's distance to the central star.
-Thus, they may not perturb the background disc significantly.
+Thus, they may not generate observable disc features.